pradip9102/refactoring/src/main/java/com/vizurd/tryout/refactoring/readme/move-method.md

-#|en| Now we should go through the fields and methods  that left in <code>Account</code> class but still needed inside the method we move.
-In our case, this is the <code>daysOverdrawn</code> field.
+#|en| Now we should go through the fields and methods  that left in `Account` class but still needed inside the method we move.
+In our case, this is the `daysOverdrawn` field.